 When Walking Hurts

 As hip pain and stiffness increase, you may find more and more things you cannot do.
 Simply walking or getting up from a bench can hurt.
-Hip pain and stiffness often result from osteoarthritis (the breakdown of cartilage in your joints), which makes your hip bones grate painfully together.
+Hip pain and stiffness often results from osteoarthritis (the breakdown of cartilage in your joints), which makes your hip bones grate painfully together.
 Osteoarthritis (OA) is the most common cause of musculoskeletal pain and disability.
-Generalized susceptibility is reflected by the age association, positive family history, diabetes, and hypertension.
-Patients who have had childhood hip disorders such as congenital dislocation, Perthes disease, and slipped capital femoral epiphysis are at an increased risk of developing OA at an earlier age.
-This is because these childhood afflictions alter the mechanics of the hip joint leading to increased pressure and subsequently, early loss of articular cartilage.
+Generalized susceptibility is reflected by age associations, positive family history, diabetes, and hypertension.
+Patients who have had childhood hip disorders such as congenital dislocation, Perthes disease, or slipped capital femoral epiphysis are at an increased risk of developing OA at an earlier age.
+This is because these childhood afflictions alter the mechanics of the hip joint, leading to increased pressure and early loss of articular cartilage.
 Other causes of OA include trauma or infection, both of which can lead to loss of joint cartilage or altered joint mechanics.

 Your Hip Anatomy

-Your hip is a simple ball-and-socket joint where your thigh bone joins with your pelvis.
+Your hip is a simple ball-and-socket joint, where your thigh bone joins with your pelvis.
 Surrounded by cartilage, muscles, and ligaments, your hip is the largest weight-bearing joint in your body.
 Smooth cartilage and bone help you walk easily and without pain.
-In the normal situation both the femoral head and the acetabulum are covered with a thick layer of articular cartilage.
+In a normal hip, both the femoral head and the acetabulum are covered with a thick layer of articular cartilage.
 It is this thick layer of cartilage that protects the underlying bone and acts as a gliding surface (with less friction than water on ice) during pain free joint motion.